 **Disclaimer: This was a hosted stay, however, all opinions are my own.
 I strive to provide my readers with my most authentic sentiments.

 With its closeness to DC, Charles County makes for an awesome quick escape for Washingtonians.
-For visitors to the Capital city the Nation’s Capital, this small county with so much history makes a perfect side trip.
+For visitors to the Nation’s Capital, this small county with so much history makes a perfect side trip.
 But with its proximity to I-95/495, Charles County makes a good weekend getaway for those coming from Baltimore, Philadelphia, New York City, and even Richmond.
 Within 5 hours or less (click on links for embedded maps), visitors from any of these cities can reach dynamic Charles County.

 Whether you visit for a day or stay for the weekend you will find plenty of reasons to stay longer or return again and again.

 Where is Charles County MD?
 Getting There and Getting Around

 Heading south from the DC area you might be tempted to bypass Charles County.
 But if you jump off I-95/Rt 495 onto Route 5 and make your way to Route 301 aka Crain Highway, you will initially find oodles of shopping and restaurants.
 However, once off the main road and past La Plata things become rural quite quick.
 And in these areas is where you will find the gems this small county has to offer.

 Situated on the Potomac, Patuxent and Wicomico Rivers, all estuaries of the Chesapeake Bay, you can get from one end of Charles County to the other in roughly 40 minutes.
 This means no matter where you decide to stay, the places you want to see are always a quick drive away.